debraysimon/tpxle-doc/docs/D-Reference/FAQ_R/README.md

 <br/>Yes, provided that you are certain that it has short-circuit protection, which is an essential security feature.

 12. **My tracker resets very often.
 How do I know the root cause?**
 <br/>You can look at the MCU Reset Cause in LoRaWAN® heartbeat uplinks.
 If the reset cause is 0x40, which means (System Request -application reset-), then one possible cause can be: There are lot of LoRaWAN® messages that the tracker is trying to send but there is lack of appropriate LoRaWAN® coverage.
 Then, if the LoRaWAN® MAC queue gets really full, the tracker will reset itself to be able to function properly.
-For more information about different reset causes and their explanation, see [Abeeway Trackers Reference Guide](/D-Reference/DocLibrary_R/#TrackersRefGuide).
+For more information about different reset causes and their explanation, see [Abeeway Trackers Reference Guide](/AbeewayRefGuide/introduction/).

 13. **How do I debug the tracker over USB port?**
 <br/>You can connect the tracker to USB port and interact with the tracker using serial terminal program like Tera term.
 You can find more information [CLI Usage](https://actilitysa.sharepoint.com/:f:/t/aby/EgxRhivJUIVNrq1Lwa3qBigBip9FcMMHhBD_ZaA9m8IT6w?e=WLr48X).

+14. **My geolocation keeps getting stopped from time to time.
+What could be the reason?**
+<br/>There is temperature monitoring that has been enabled in the tracker configuration that disables the geolocation when the temperature detected by the tracker is outside the range.
+The symptom of this to receive [Temperature Alert Event](/AbeewayRefGuide/uplink-messages/event) message.
+You can find more information about temperature monitoring [here](/AbeewayRefGuide/functioning/temperature-monitoring/).
+Temperature monitoring can be disabled by setting the value of *temperature_high = 255* and *temperature_value=255* in the firmware.
+It can be easily be done using [Abeeway Device Manager (Device Configuration tab)](/C-Procedure-Topics/ChangeTrackerConfiguration_T/) or by connecting the tracker over [USB port with CLI](/D-Reference/UsingCLI_R/).